Kelly Bindle

 Kelly Bindle is a Canadian provincial politician, who was elected as the Member of the Legislative Assembly of Manitoba for the riding of Thompson in the 2016 election.
 He is a member of the Progressive Conservative Party of Manitoba.
 He defeated incumbent New Democratic Party MLA Steve Ashton in the election.
 Ashton had served continuously since 1981.

-Bindle lost his seat to NDP candidate Danielle Adams in the 2019 Manitoba general election.
+After serving for the three-and-a-half-year-long 41st Manitoba Legislature, Bindle lost his seat to NDP challenger Danielle Adams in 2019.
+He did not serve in the cabinet led by Brian Pallister while the latter was Premier of Manitoba.